jclc/spvbin/README.md

+I made https://github.com/jclc/spv as a better alternative.
+Don't use this.

 # spvbin

 Simple embedded SPIR-V for use with [vulkan-go](https://github.com/vulkan-go/vulkan) (and maybe [go-gl](https://github.com/go-gl/gl)).
 Similar to go-bindata, but keeps data in uint32 slices.